 Sites are either reference sites or monitoring sites.
 Reference sites were selected to represent relatively, unmodified stream habitats.
-Monitoring sites (random, long term, clean stream, project watershed) provide information on the impact of major resource use in the Waikato region.
+Monitoring sites (random, long term, clean stream, project watershed, urban or restoration) provide information on the impact of major resource use in the Waikato region.
 Sixty randomly selected sites are sampled each year along with approximately 20 long term monitoring sites.
 Included in the sampling regime are 'clean streams' and 'project watershed' restoration sites.
-Approximately 150 sites were sampled in the 2011/12.
+Usually 150 sites are monitored each year but approximately 170 sites were sampled in the 2012/13 due to an extra 20 reference sites being sampled for a one-off project.